psychotimmy/aoc2023-cpm/README.md

 Day9-2.pas - runs in 4 minutes 34 seconds using the puzzle data.

+Day11-1.pas - runs in 14 minutes 56 seconds using the puzzle data.

 Day13-1.pas - runs in 26 seconds using the puzzle data.

 Day13-2.pas - runs in 16 minutes 42 seconds using the puzzle data.